MikeyBronowski/mikeybronowski.github.io/_posts/2020-07-08-dbatools-io-command-line-sql-server-management-studio-let-me-see.md

 ![Get-DbaAgentJob](dbatools_ssmscmd_0203_job.png)

-Getting job’s details is as easy as opening one and navigating few tabs:
+Getting job's details is as easy as opening one and navigating few tabs:

 ![Get-DbaAgentJob](dbatools_ssmscmd_0203_job2.png)

-Now, let’s switch to dbatools and see what they offer.
+Now, let's switch to dbatools and see what they offer.

 ### [dbatools: Get-DbaAgentJob](https://docs.dbatools.io/#Get-DbaAgentJob)